-Proposals are requested for new construction and existing projects within the urban growth boundary of Salem, Oregon for SRO, Studio, 1, 2, and 3 Bedroom units at multifamily sites offering supportive service plans for residents.
+Proposals are requested for new construction and existing projects within the urban growth boundary of Salem, Oregon for Studio, 1-, 2-, and 3-bedroom units at multifamily sites offering supportive service plans for residents.
+Single Room Occupancy (SRO) units will not be considered for PBVs in this RFP.

 Proposal requirements and selection criteria are detailed below.

-SHA intends to enter into a Housing Assistance Payments (HAP) contract by December 31, 2023 (Owner may request an extension if necessary to coincide with a financing timeline), with the owner selected and approved for PBV assistance.
+SHA intends to enter into a Housing Assistance Payments (HAP) contract no later than December 31, 2025 (Owner may request an extension if necessary to coincide with a financing timeline), with the owner selected and approved for PBV assistance.
 SHA will make housing assistance payments to the owner in accordance with the HAP contract for those units leased and occupied by eligible families during the HAP contract term subject to funding ability.